-H. Regardless of whether this Agreement terminates prematurely or expires upon its end date as noted on STD-213, and pursuant to 16 CCR 42 §5903(d), any funds that are not used prior to the completion of the research project and within the Term of this Agreement shall be forfeited and promptly returned to the State.
+H. Regardless of whether this Agreement terminates prematurely or expires upon its end date as noted on STD-213, and pursuant to California Code of Regulations, title 4, section 17903, subsection (d), any funds that are not used prior to the completion of the research project and within the Term of this Agreement shall be forfeited and promptly returned to the State.